-Join John McWade for an in-depth discussion in this video The visual oxymoron, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video The visual oxymoron, part of Learning Graphic Design: Techniques.

 Today we have an example of what happens when your words say one thing, but your …graphics say something else.
 Have a look at this sign above our …dentist's office.
 It's a nice name. …And the lower case handwriting was the designer's effort to make it look inviting. …But that typeface, it's all needles and razor blades and barbed wire. …It has hard edges and sharp points, even in the negative spaces. …And those needles on the end (SOUND), red is not a good color for a tooth, even if …it's intended to be in a little heart.
 And paired with blue, it's agitating too.…